ali-bazrkar/subtitle-generator-script-whisper/README.md

 > ``-m, --model MODEL``

-the model name you wish to use for your task, you can also pass a custom Hugging Face path but the model there must be built using CTranslate2
+the model name you wish to use for your task, you can also pass a custom Hugging Face path but the model there must be built with CTranslate2 format

 > ``-d, --device {cuda,cpu}``